 - H-1B3: Fashion Model

-What is Premium Processing?
+What is Premium Processing in 2023?

 In general terms, premium processing for a visa application is a unique service that provides expedited processing for certain work-based petitions and applications.
 The H-1B visa, just like most employment-based petitions, requires that you have a job offer in the United States in any of the three subcategories.
 You must also meet the eligibility criteria for the visa.
 After giving you a job offer, your prospective U.S. employer will also need to sponsor your visa by following the guidelines below: